 On-campus housing for international students

 Most post-secondary schools provide some type of student residences on-campus, equipped with basic furniture.
 This is a great option for international students who want to be within walking distance of their classes.
 Many on-campus housing options include a shared dining hall with a paid meal plan, which can remove the pressure of having to cook and grocery shop for yourself.

 Do international students have to live on-campus?

 There is no requirement for international students to live on-campus so long as your specific program does not provide housing.
-However, you may have priority access to on-campus housing as an international students depending on your university’s policies.
+However, you may have priority access to on-campus housing as an international student depending on your university’s policies.

 What types of housing are available on-campus?

 Typically, larger universities tend to have multiple types of student accommodation available right on campus.
 First-year residences tend to have dorm-style rooms with shared amenities like bathrooms, dining halls, and common areas.
 Many universities also have apartment and townhouse residences with one to four bedrooms, which are typically reserved for upper-year students.
 View your university’s housing website to determine which types will be available for the coming year.